mithril-security/bastionlab/README.md

 **BastionLab is an open-source project.** Our solution is coded in Rust and uses Polars, a pandas-like library for data exploration.

->  **Disclaimer**: BastionAI, our fortified learning framework using TEEs will be incorporated in the broader offers of BastionLab, a holistic secure data science toolkit.
+>  **Disclaimer**: BastionAI, our fortified learning framework relying on Trusted Execution Environement (TEE) will be incorporated in the broader offers of BastionLab.
 While waiting for the merge, you can still use BastionAI under the folder bastionai.

 ## Getting Started